Show off your good sides (yep, both!) with these obliques exercises designed to strengthen and slim your midsection

 5 of 11All photos

-“As a bonus, this oblique toner definitely works your upper body,” says Astrid Swan, a Los Angeles-based personal trainer.
+“As a bonus, this oblique-toning exercise definitely works your upper body,” says Astrid Swan, a Los Angeles-based personal trainer.
+(Like her style?
+Here are some weighted abs and obliques exercises from Astrid.)

 6 of 11All photos